South Kingstown High School: SKpades

 Every year, the current junior class puts on a production called SKpades.
 SKpades is a variety show that traditionally combines a parody of a popular television show or movie along with skits that poke fun at some teachers, students, and aspects of life at South Kingstown High School.
 Recent themes have included The Hunger Games, The Godfather, 007, Charlie and the Chocolate Factory, Alice in Wonderland, Scooby-Doo, The Lorax, Twilight Zone, The Lion King, Harry Potter, and the Wizard of Oz and television shows (such as Saturday Night Live).
 Due to the COVID-19 pandemic, SKpades did not happen in the 2019–20 and 2020-21 school years, but resumed with two productions in the 2021–22 school year, one by the senior class and one by the junior class.
-Ryan Pandolfini played Principal Chip McGair in the 2022 SKpades.
+Ryan Pandolfini and Aidan O'Sullivan played Principal Chip McGair in the 2022 and 2023 SKpades, respectively.

 Theatre Arts

 South Kingstown High School has strong academic and extracurricular theatre programs.
 According to the high school's official website, there are 5 credit-earning theatre courses that are taught by Ryan Muir.
 Additionally, there is a highly active Drama Club at SKHS, called the Rebel Theatre Group.
 The Rebel Theatre Group does several productions throughout the year, including "Testing Testing 1234" which is a collaboration with the Contemporary Theatre Company.
 The Rebel Theatre Group is best known for the large-scale musical production that takes place in February of each year.
-Recent productions included Newsies, The Adams Family, The Sound of Music, Young Frankenstein, A Funny Thing Happened on the Way to the Forum, Shrek the Musical, and Bye Bye Birdie.
+Recent productions included Newsies, The Adams Family, The Sound of Music, Young Frankenstein, A Funny Thing Happened on the Way to the Forum, Shrek the Musical, Bye Bye Birdie, Legally Blonde, and most recently 9 to 5.
 SKHS also regularly participates in the Rhode Island Drama Festival, which is the biggest high school theatre competition in Rhode Island.
 Finally, the Rebel Theatre Group will finish out the year with a smaller-scale production in the spring.
 Recent productions have included popular shows like Almost Maine and student-written/student-directed shows like Demetri.jpg and the Honest to Goodness Truth, a one-act comedy written and directed by two members of the class of 2018.
-"Legally Blonde" was the latest show performed by the Rebel Theatre Group, and opened in February 2023.
+9 to 5 was the latest show performed by the Rebel Theatre Group, and opened in February 2024.
+Shrek the Musical will open on February 6, 2025.